wadmiraal/docker-drupal/README.md

 	ssh root@localhost -p 8022 -C 'echo "Listen 8081" >> /etc/apache2/ports.conf && /etc/init.d/apache2 restart'

+If you want to run tests from HTTPS, though, you will need to edit the VHost file `/etc/apache2/sites-available/default-ssl.conf` as well, and add your port to the list.

 ### MySQL and PHPMyAdmin

 PHPMyAdmin is available at `/phpmyadmin`.
 The MySQL port `3306` is exposed.
 The root account for MySQL is `root` (no password).